adam-rumpf/combat-turtles/README.md

 The `setup()` method is overwritten here but is empty because this particular AI does not require any special initialization code.
 Note that we could have easily left this method out without affecting anything since the `TurtleParent` class' `setup()` method is also just a placeholder.

-Finally the `step()` method is overwritten to define this turtle's extremely simplistic AI behavior, which consists of only three directives each step:
+Finally the `step()` method is overwritten to define this turtle's extremely simplistic AI behavior, which consists of only three directives followed in each step:
 * First it calls `self.turn_towards()` to attempt to turn itself towards its opponent.
 * Then it decides whether to attempt to move towards or away from its opponent based on its current distance, `self.distance()`, from the opponent.
 Its distance cutoff is based on the explosive radius of a missile, `self.missile_radius`.
 If it is sufficiently far away from the opponent, it moves forward at full speed with `self.forward()`, and otherwise, it reverses at full speed with `self.backward()`.
 * Finally it decides whether to attempt to shoot, doing so if and only if three conditions are all met: its missile must not be on cooldown (`self.can_shoot`), it must be within `10` degrees of facing the opponent (`abs(self.relative_heading_towards()) <= 10`), and it must have a clear line of sight to the opponent (`self.line_of_sight()`).
 If all of these are `True`, then it fires a missile by calling `self.shoot()`.